 - Learned Configuration: To train the system to run first-response actions on the alerts.
 This option applies to both the Suppress Alerts and Run Processes options.

 Use a training file or machine learning

 To add a training file, click Drop the training data file here, or browse to upload a training file.

 One client can upload only one training file.
 Changing the training file affects all the learned policies of the client.

 Select the file from your local folder.
-On uploading the file Input and Output columns are displayed.
+When the file is loaded, Input and Output columns are displayed.

-The first response policy is created and is displayed on the First Response Policies page.
+The first response policy is created and displays on the First Response Policies page.
 Click the Number of suppressions to view detailed information.